Autohive: Inside an AI Agent Platform That Actually Works

 What is Autohive?

-Autohive is an AI agent platform.
-Businesses use it to create, deploy, and manage intelligent agents that do real work — not just chat.
+The clean description is that Autohive is an AI agent platform.
+Businesses use it to create, deploy, and manage agents that do real work, not just generate text.

-Here is what makes Autohive more than a chatbot builder:
+What makes Autohive more than a chatbot builder is pretty concrete:

 - You create agents for specific jobs — customer support, data analysis, email management, scheduling, research.
 Anything you can describe in plain language.